dmlc/xgboost/doc/tutorials/dask.rst

 There are two operation modes in the Dask learning to rank for performance reasons.
 The difference is whether a distributed global sort is needed.
-Please see :ref:`ltr-dist` for how rankings work with distributed training in general.
+Please see :ref:`ltr-dist` for how ranking works with distributed training in general.
 Below we will discuss some of the Dask-specific features.

 First, if you use the :py:class:`~xgboost.dask.DaskQuantileDMatrix` interface or the